Why firms need to explore options in selecting data management systems

 Execution management systems (EMS) give you more efficient access to multiple destinations, market data, and algorithms.
 They range from applications provided by your prime broker to third-party broker-neutral systems.
 Depending on your trading volume and the product you’re using, the EMS can be provided at little to no cost.
 In most cases, an EMS will need to flow into your OMS in order to allocate trades and generate end-of-day reports.
 Some challenges are integrating pre-trade compliance, as well as ensuring the instrument data in your EMS matches the reference data in your OMS or PMS.
 A decent amount of time can be spent updating pricing and symbols if the market data feeding your OMS/PMS doesn’t cover the world of instruments you are trading.

 PORTFOLIO ACCOUNTING SYSTEMS

-Bubbling up as the “must have” for the start-up and existing alternative investment firm is the portfolio accounting system.
-There is some debate over the efficacy of shadow accounting, but the institutional money tends to follow the “institutionalized” firm and a portfolio accounting system typically helps make the case that a alternative investment firm follows best practices and is “institutionalized.”
+Bubbling up as the must-have for the start-up and existing alternative investment firm is the portfolio accounting system.
+There is some debate over the efficacy of shadow accounting, but the institutional money tends to follow the “institutionalized” firm and a portfolio accounting system typically helps make the case that an alternative investment firm follows best practices and is “institutionalized.”
 Start-ups are faced with the decision of increasing the complexity of their IT systems and the up-front cost versus the inevitable future implementation replete with historical data import headaches.
-Pay now or pay more later, but eventually most funds will have a portfolio accounting system in some form or another.
+Pay now or pay more later, but eventually, most funds will have a portfolio accounting system in some form or another.